linode/docs/docs/guides/development/python/python-testing-frameworks-for-use-with-jupyter-notebook/index.md

 ## Examples Using Python Testing Frameworks

 The examples in this section use a common piece of code to demonstrate how you can implement each framework to test your Python code.
 The code below consists of a single function using the well-known factorial calculation.
-The function performs three tests to determine if an value is a negative number, a non-integer values, and values that is too high.
-The testing frameworks must not only check correct input values but incorrect values as well.
+The testing frameworks must determine if a value passed to the function is a negative number, a non-integer value, or a value that is too high.
+The unit tests must not only check correct input values but incorrect values, as well.

 {{< file "main.py" >}}